FredPerr/dollarify-django/README.md

 ## TODO:
 1 - Create the base template and classic template files such as authentication.
-2 - Connect the database with the flask app (with SQLAlchemy)
+2 - Connect the database with the flask app (with SQLAlchemy) 3 - Edithte dollarify command  to add init-db
+4- Refactor the configuration system